From Texas, where everything is bigger, the 99-pack of beer

 AUSTIN Texas Beer packaging has just gotten a lot bigger in Texas, where a small brewery is launching a 99-pack of its "Peacemaker" ale.

-The 7-foot-long (2.13-meter-long) pack consists of three rows of 33 cans that tip the scales at 82 pounds (37 kg) and will likely have a retail price of about $99 (59 British pound) .
+The 7-foot-long (2.13-meter-long) pack consists of three rows of 33 cans that tip the scales at 82 pounds (37 kg) and will likely have a retail price of about $99.
 Austin Beerworks plans to put its first 99-pack on store shelves this week.

 "We made it at first as a joke," said Michael Graham, co-founder of the Austin-based craft brewery.
 But it seems a lot of people are taking it seriously.